NicChr/cheapr/cran-comments.md

-* Updated to version 1.3.2
+Updated to version 1.4.0

-* A bug where `sset_col` sometimes crashed R has been fixed.
+Regarding the CRAN check note:

+This package makes use of the non-API call to DATAPTR in limited areas where performance is crucial and its usage is deemed safe.
+The macros 'UNSAFE_STRING_PTR' and 'UNSAFE_VECTOR_PTR' are aliases for DATAPTR and are named as such to signal that these pointers are to be used with care.
+I hope that this is not an issue for the purposes of publishing to CRAN.

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages

-* Checked and passed using rhub v2.0.0 in the following environments:
+* Checked and passed using rhub v2.0.1 in the following environments:

 ## Test environments
 - R-hubv2 windows (R-devel)